Medical Student Summer Research Experience

-The purpose of the Summer Research Experience is to provide BCOM medical students the opportunity to participate in BCOM faculty-driven research and creative scholarship during the summer.
-This program is designed for students that are interested in enhancing their research proficiency outside of the formal class structure.
-Participants will engage in mentored research and creative scholarship during a 6-week summer experience by working closely with a BCOM faculty member.
-Program participants are matched with a faculty mentor in an area of interest and will assist with the execution of the project.
-The Summer Research Experience will begin on June 3rd, 2020, and will culminate with Medical Student Research Day on July 17th, 2020.
+The purpose of the Summer Research Experience is to provide Burrell College medical students the opportunity to participate in Burrell College faculty-driven research and creative scholarship during the summer.
+This experience is designed for students that are interested in enhancing their research proficiency outside of the formal class structure.
+Participants will engage in mentored research and creative scholarship during a 6-week summer experience by working closely with a Burrell college faculty member.
+Student participants are matched with a faculty mentor in an area of interest and will assist with the execution of the project.
+The Summer Research Experience will begin on June 2nd, 2021, and will culminate with Medical Student Research Day on July 16th, 2021.

 Program Dates and Deadlines:

 This experience aims to mentor participants in the practice of designing and implementing research and creative scholarship; therefore, participants are expected to dedicate full commitment to the project.
-Although the conditions and demands will vary from project-to-project, student participants are expected to attend Orientation Day, actively engage throughout the duration of the 6-week experience, and present their findings at Medical Student Research Day.
+Although the conditions and demands will vary from project-to-project, student participants are expected to attend Orientation Day, actively engage throughout the duration of the 6-week experience and attend summer workshops, and present their findings at Medical Student Research Day.

 Medical Student Research Day:

-Medical Student Research Day (MSRD) is an annual, one-day event that will be held on BCOM campus during orientation week on July 17th, 2020.
+Medical Student Research Day (MSRD) is an annual, one-day event that will be held on Burrell College campus during orientation week.
 MSRD celebrates medical student research accomplishments and provides the opportunity for student participants to present their research.
-Participants of the Medical Student Summer Research Experience are required to present their research projects during a formal poster session to fellow students, faculty, judges, and other attendees.
+Participants of the Summer Research Experience are required to present their research projects during a formal session to fellow students, faculty, judges, and other attendees.
 Presentations will be judged, and awards will be given for the best presentations within the four basic categories: biomedical science, clinical science and osteopathic manipulative treatment (OMT), population and public health, and medical education.
 MSRD schedule of events also includes lunch for student presenters, an inspiring keynote address, and dinner with the keynote speaker for award winners.

 Steven J. Ontiveros, MBA, PhD